 CIE is a learning community that focuses on encouraging students to dream, but also to do something about those dreams.
 Every student is rich in creative, innovative and entrepreneurial potential, but many do not recognize their potential, or are unsure how to channel it and take advantage of it.
 CIE is about working with others in a variety of contexts to make innovative change happen.Another opportunity for students to gain invaluable experience is the Entrepreneurship Club (E Club), an organization the Department of Entrepreneurship & Emerging Enterprises works very closely with.
 Our very unique Riata Center Entrepreneurial Internship Program provides students with an opportunity to work and make a difference in a high growth, entrepreneurial firm.
 The Riata Pitch and Poster competition is open to all students on campus.
 Also, we sponsor a Student Entrepreneur of the Year Award, and recognize student excellence at the annual Entrepreneurhip & Emerging Enterprises Banquet.
 In addition, the Riata Center for Entrepreneurship offers a number of outreach programs in which students can get heavily involved, from a women’s entrepreneurship initiative, a program working with Native American entrepreneurs, a program with disabled veterans, and a series of bootcamps to help Oklahomans create ventures.

-We also believe that students can learn much and gain valuable experience by helping to manage or getting involved as a volunteer or consultant in our many outreach programs, such as the OSU Entrepreneur’s Bootcamp, the Veterans with Disabilities Entrepreneurship Program (VEP), Women’s Enterpreneurship Symposium, and The Experiential Classroom.
+We also believe that students can learn much and gain valuable experience by helping to manage or getting involved as a volunteer or consultant in our many outreach programs, such as the OSU Entrepreneur’s Bootcamp, the Veterans with Disabilities Entrepreneurship Program (VEP) and the Women’s Enterpreneurship Symposium.

 In addition The School of Entrepreneurship supports a 15 member Student Advisory Board.
 It consists of 15 of our sharpest undergraduate majors—ranging from freshmen to seniors.
 The criteria for serving on the Student Advisory Board is to have a 3.00 or better GPA, go through an interview process, and show a passion for entrepreneurship and our program.